Sept. 28, 2013

 ST. PAUL, Minn. -- Continuing their stride, the Colorado State cross country teams traveled to St. Paul, Minn., for the Roy Griak Invitational.
 Junior Andrew Goodman led the men's team again in the 8k race with a time of 24 minutes, 41 seconds, coming in ninth over all in his division.

 Overall, the men placed 12 points behind the No. 4 team in the country, BYU, but beat No. 24 North Carolina State, No. 28 Arizona, as well as Georgia, Michigan State.
-Ben Larson tailed Goodman by 2 seconds (24:41), with Alex Muntefering coming in 1 second after that (24:34).
+Ben Larson tailed Goodman by 1 second (24:42), with Alex Muntefering coming in 1 second after that (24:43).
+He was followed by Jacob Morgan (24:48) and Christian Meyer (24:55).
 Freshman runners Jefferson Abbey (25:33) and Adam Hartman (25:56) finished for the men's team nicely.

 "The men ran phenomenal," said Head Coach Art Siemers.
 "They came in and we had expectations for ourselves, but the rest of the country didn't have us on their radar.
 Our men were confident, and we were talking about running up as a pack and trying to move up as a pack, because we've been training really well and the team knows that were a good team."